jurinva/messengerbot/CONTRIBUTING.md

 # <a name="1"></a> 1.
 See what's going on! [:top:](#top)

 ## <a name="1.1"></a> 1.1 Issue Dashboard
-If you want to know all the issues we're dealing with right now, take a look at our [Issue Dashboard](https://github.com/pluginsGLPI/telegrambot/issues) and look for areas in which you can help.
+If you want to know all the issues we're dealing with right now, take a look at our [Issue Dashboard](https://github.com/jurinva/messengerbot/issues) and look for areas in which you can help.

 ## <a name="1.2"></a> 1.2 Pull Request Dashboard
-If you want to give us a hand solving issues then great, take a look at our [Pull Request Dashboard](https://github.com/pluginsGLPI/telegrambot/pulls) and check for an open or closed PR.
+If you want to give us a hand solving issues then great, take a look at our [Pull Request Dashboard](https://github.com/jurinva/messengerbot/pulls) and check for an open or closed PR.
 We don’t want to duplicate efforts.

 # <a name="2"></a> 2.
 Assistance [:top:](#top)

 ## <a name="2.1"></a> 2.1 Live suppot
-You can contact us through our [Telegram group](https://telegram.me/tgbotglpi).
+You can contact us through our [Messenger group](https://messenger.me/tgbotglpi).

 ## <a name="2.2"></a> 2.2 Contact
 You can fill a form in the plugin's [Contact section](http://plugins.glpi-project.org/#/contact).